mingshuai-li/Enzyme/Enzyme_ML/README.md

 ```

 Enzyme also provides custom bindings within JAX.
 Besides, various frameworks can embed Enzyme with the custom operator capability of AI frameworks.
-We use MindSpore as an example, and the method is as follows:
+Use MindSpore as an example, and the method is as follows:

 1) Custom forward operator Enzyme by actively invoking clang to generate a shared object (.so) file from the foreign source code path.
 The generated .so file is then loaded using the dlfcn library to obtain and execute the forward function based on the provided function name.

 2) Customise the reverse operator EnzymeGrad by actively utilizing Clang and Enzyme to generate a shared object (.so) file from the foreign source code path through AD.
 The generated .so file is then loaded using the dlfcn library to retrieve and execute the gradient function based on the specified function name.